google/googletest/coroutines/docs/testing-with-two-computers.md

 We will assume that the code-under-test now completes after making one call to us.
 The function call we made earlier on to start the code-under-test now returns, and we can check the return value using free-running code.
 We are also free to begin another test.
 ![The code-under-test has completed and I check its output.
 Test passed!](/coroutines/docs/images/current_5.png)
 ### Alternative method
 An alternative approach taken in the industry is to restrict the checklist to instructions on how to respond to calls.
-Then, while the copde-under-test is running we build up a record of what calls were made.
+Then, while the code-under-test is running we build up a record of what calls were made.
 This record is then checked at the end of the test by the test case.
 This method has advantages and disadvantages.
 ## The same test, using two computers
 For this exercise, we imagine that we have two computers similar to the one we began with, and that they have the ability to communicate.
 We will say that the first computer (shown on the left) has the responsibility of running the test case.
 The other computer, on the right, has the responsibility of running the code-under-test.